Project Idea | Smart Waste Management System

 • Staff that is responsible for trash bins in the current yards needs communications with waste management companies and truck drivers.

-• Road police can get reports about inaccurate car parking that leads to impossibility of waste collection. • Citizens want to have better service, lower cost and having easy accessible reports on what has been done and how much it cost
+• Road police can get reports about inaccurate car parking that leads to the impossibility of waste collection. • Citizens want to have better service, lower cost and having easily accessible reports on what has been done and how much it cost

-Arduino Uno is a micro controller board.
-It has 14 digital input/ output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header and a reset button.
-It contains everything needed to support the micro controller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started..
-You can tinker with your UNO without worrying too much about doing something wrong, worst case scenario you can replace the chip for a few dollars and start over again.
+Arduino Uno is a microcontroller board.
+It has 14 digital input/ output pins (of which 6 can be used as PWM outputs), 6 analogue inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header and a reset button.
+It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with an AC-to-DC adapter or battery to get started..
+You can tinker with your UNO without worrying too much about doing something wrong, in the worst case scenario you can replace the chip for a few dollars and start over again.

-The ESP8266 WiFi Module is a self contained SOC with integrated TCP/IP protocol stack that can give any micro controller access to your WiFi network.
+The ESP8266 WiFi Module is a self-contained SOC with an integrated TCP/IP protocol stack that can give any microcontroller access to your WiFi network.
 The ESP8266 is capable of either hosting an application or offloading all Wi-Fi networking functions from another application processor.
 Each ESP8266 module comes pre-programmed with an AT command set firmware, meaning, you can simply hook this up to your Arduino device and get about as much WiFi-ability as a WiFi Shield offers. ?
 Breadboard: A breadboard is a construction base for prototyping of electronics.
-In the 1970’s the solder less breadboard (AKA plug board, a terminal array board) became available and nowadays the term “breadboard” is commonly used to refer to these.
+In the 1970s the solderless breadboard (AKA plugboard, a terminal array board) became available and nowadays the term “breadboard” is commonly used to refer to these.
 “Breadboard” is also a synonym for “prototype”.
-Because the solder less breadboard does not require soldering, it is reusable.
+Because the solderless breadboard does not require soldering, it is reusable.
 This makes it easy to use for creating temporary prototypes and experimenting with circuit design. ?
-JUMPER WIRES: A jump wire is an electrical wire or group of them in a cable with a connector or pin at each end (or sometimes without them – simply “tinned”), which is normally used to interconnect the components of a breadboard or other prototype or test circuit, internally or with other equipment or components, without soldering.
+JUMPER WIRES: A jump wire is an electrical wire or group of them in a cable with a connector or pins at each end (or sometimes without them – simply “tinned”), which is normally used to interconnect the components of a breadboard or other prototype or test circuit, internally or with other equipment or components, without soldering.

 The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board.
 It runs on Windows, Mac OS X, and Linux.
 The environment is written in Java and based on Processing and other open-source software.
 This software can be used with any Arduino board.
 It contains a text editor for writing code, a message area, a text console, a toolbar with buttons for common functions and a series of menus.